 A blog post written by my colleague, George, about how Hiring Managers can avoid certain interview mistakes, got me thinking about the stages leading up to that first meeting, and what a hiring manager is looking for when they pick up a CV.
 That, paired with the fact that I’ve been asked for advice from a number of trainee / newly qualified solicitors recently, prompted me to put pen to paper, and share my thoughts.

 Below is my pick of 7 subtle snags that can take the steam out of your CV.
+(For a quick overview on creating a great CV, check out our blog: The art of creating a stellar CV)

 1. Using “CV”